 The material may be downloaded to file or printer without requiring specific prior permission.
-Any other proposed use of the material is subject to the approval of the HOD, Workforce Opportunities and Residency Cayman.
+Any other proposed use of the material is subject to the approval of the Head of Department of Workforce Opportunities and Residency Cayman.
 Application should be made to the Director, Workforce Opportunities and Residency Cayman, Box 2257, Grand Cayman KY1-1107, CAYMAN ISLANDS.
-Tel: (345) 945-3114, Fax: (345) 945-3115.
+Tel: (345) 945-9672

 The permission to reproduce copyright protected material does not extend to any material on this site that is identified as being the copyright of a third party.
 Authorisation to reproduce such material must be obtained from the copyright holders concerned.